Ways To Support And Celebrate National Family Caregivers Month This November

-National Family Caregivers (NFC) Month occurs every November to raise awareness of caregivers who offer support and care to their families.
+National Family Caregivers (NFC) Month occurs every November to raise awareness of caregivers who offer long-term care and support to their families.
 It is also a time for celebrating family caregivers and finding ways to improve support for them as they navigate the unique challenges of caregiving.
 If you're a family caregiver, there are several ways you can provide care, compassion, and self-love to yourself this November.

 In 2022, President Biden re-proclaimed November as National Family Caregivers Month to recognize the "love and sacrifice of more than 50 million Americans providing crucial care and medical assistance to parents, children, siblings, and other loved ones."
 The month has been around since 2008 and has a new theme each year.
 Caregiver Action Network organizes National Family Caregiver Month annually and provides resources to caregivers, including social media kits, resource lists, and theme guidelines.